Dr Guo Chuan Thiang

 I completed a DPhil in mathematics at the University of Oxford in December 2014 (conferred March 2016).
 Prior to this, I studied physics and mathematics at the National University of Singapore and the University of Cambridge.

-From 2015-2017, I was an ARC Postdoctoral Research Associate, and in 2010, I was a research assistant at the Centre for Quantum Technologies, Singapore.
+In 2010, I was a research assistant at the Centre for Quantum Technologies, Singapore.

 My research is focussed on the applications of topological K-theory, differential and algebraic topology, operator algebras, and noncommutative geometry to the phenomena of topological phases of matter in condensed matter physics.
 My contributions include the rigorous analysis and clarification of the general classification problem for topological insulating phases, and more recently, the classification of topological semimetal phases.
-Some notes for a lecture series given in Feb-Mar '17 in Leiden are available at here.
+Some notes for a lecture series given in Feb-Mar '17 in Leiden are available here.

 I am also interested in the mathematical structures underlying T-duality and the analysis of D-branes in string theory, and finding their analogues in the condensed matter setting.
 For instance, I introduced the notion of T-duality of topological insulators in a paper with V. Mathai.
 Together with K. Hannabuss, we demonstrated the conceptual and computational utility of T-duality in simplifying and providing geometric intuition for bulk-boundary correspondence for topological insulators.